 Martin’s refusal to join fellow-bishops opposing Priscillian in using the power of the state as a substitute for charity and persuasion is also a potent example.
 It speaks not just against the institutionalized violence still countenanced by the state (not only in legalized murder, but in systematized incarceration) but against compromise in using tools of repression supposedly in the name of justice.

 Last but not least, Martin devoted himself to prayer and fasting.
 Spiritual or ascetic discipline is not an alternative to activism, but must lie at its heart.

-A couple of weeks after the election I was in San Antonio, Texas, where the strong religious traditions of the Hispanic population include significant devotion to Martin - “San Martin Caballero” - as patron of those in need.
+A couple of weeks after the election I was in San Antonio, Texas, where the strong religious traditions of the Hispanic population include significant devotion to Martin - “San Martin Caballero” - as a patron of those in need.
 I found there a medal of Martin which has been on the lapel of my jackets (on a safety pin, used by many after the Brexit experience of last year in Europe to indicate solidarity with the marginalized) almost every day since.
 St Martin is for me a patron in the formation of a Christian resistance.
-I am not sure where this journey with him will take me, but it is now a part of my daily reality, and has made me think more clearly and directly about the curious commitment of the Christian in a time of violence and injustice.
+I am not sure where this journey with him leads, but it is now a part of my daily reality, and has made me think more clearly and directly about the curious commitment of the Christian.
 And occasionally - whether or not I should - I am reminded, facing the reality of unjust and unfitting leadership, that “a cada cerdo le llega su San Martín.”
 St Martin, pray for us.